Vampire Kisses: Volume list

-Characters Description
+Character descriptions

 Raven Madison

-Raven Madison, the 16-year-old goth daughter of Sarah and Paul Madison and elder sister of Billy (Nerd Boy) Madison, is a fictional character in Ellen Schreiber's Vampire Kisses series.
-Raven is known for being the only gothic girl in all of Dullsville.
+Raven Madison, the 16-year-old goth daughter of Sarah and Paul Madison and elder sister of Billy (Nerd Boy) Madison, is known for being the only gothic girl in all of Dullsville.
 She has mid-length jet black hair.
 Her favorite color is black; her favorite movies of all time are Dracula and Kissing Coffins.
-She lives in a town called, "Dullsville" and has a best friend named Becky Miller whom she has known since the third grade when she saw Becky crying on the front steps one day because she thought that her mom forgot to pick her up.
+She lives in a town called "Dullsville" and has a best friend named Becky Miller whom she has known since the third grade when she saw Becky crying on the front steps one day because she thought that her mom forgot to pick her up.

 When Raven is pretty young, she decides that her lifelong arch-nemesis is Trevor Mitchell because he hates Raven and she terms it as hate at first sight.
 They go out of their way to humiliate each other.
 On her 16th birthday, a mystery family moves into a creepy mansion in her town and they become her point of obsession.
 She devotes all of her time to find out if they are really vampires or not and breaks into the mansion one day after a disastrous run-in with the Creepy butler (Jameson) on Halloween.
-Raven first saw her future boyfriend Alexander Sterling, who she nicknamed, "Gothic Guy", on the night of her classmate Matt's party.
+Raven first saw her future boyfriend Alexander Sterling, who she nicknamed "Gothic Guy", on the night of her classmate Matt's party.

 Alexander Sterling

 Alexander Sterling, son of Constantine & Cassandra Sterling, is a vampire in Ellen Schreiber's Vampire Kisses series.
-He is known to have dark, chocolate eyes, long jet-black hair, & to be an excellent painter.
+He is known to have dark brown eyes, to have long jet-black hair, and to be an excellent painter.
 He moved into the mansion on Benson Hill during his future girlfriend Raven Madison's sophomore year.
 He first met Raven when he was leaving the cemetery painting by his grandmother's grave when Becky Miller almost ran him over with her truck.